Åland Islands tax border and importing goods

 If an indirect representative submits the customs declaration, the party with tax liability is generally the principal.
 However, in certain cases, the indirect representative may be the party with tax liability when importing goods between the Åland Islands and mainland Finland.
 The indirect representative has the tax liability when the principal is a private individual or a legal person that is not in the Finnish VAT Register.
 The Customs will charge VAT for such imported goods.
 Exceptions include cases in which, for instance, an online shop or other vendor company acts as the agent of a private individual when importing goods to the Åland Islands from mainland Finland.

 Exceptionally, goods imported from the Åland Islands to mainland Finland are declared in the VAT return for the tax period in which the liability to pay VAT for importion arose.
 As a rule, liability to pay and report import VAT arises when the customs declaration is approved.
-A customs declaration is approved upon the declaration being submitted and the goods being presented to the Customs.
+You can find that date under “Approval date” on the new customs clearance system’s clearance decision document.